magneticio/vamp.io/content/documentation/reference/overview.md

 ---
 # Overview

+> The reference docs are not complete yet.
+We are working on it!

 Vamp has three basic entities you can work with:

 -   **Breeds**: static artifacts that describe single services and their dependencies.